mikerenfro/ou-vrp-ci-landscape/ci-landscape-the-stuff.markdown

 :::

 ::: notes
-Jetstream2 at Indiana University is a private cloud environment suited for on-demand cyberinfrastructure needs.
+Jetstream2 at Indiana University is a private cloud environment focused on on-demand cyberinfrastructure needs.

 It runs OpenStack on the backend, and you can use it to provide long-running VMs for research purposes, whether or not those VMs have computationally intensive workloads.